 - Minor/major 7 th 's and minor/major 3 rd 's color the structure of most chords.
 If they are not prominent in the chord, the sound will lack direction (movement or finality, dark or bright).
 These tones in a chord need to be out front just a bit more.

 - Movement or passing tones always take precedent over sustained parts.
-I also explained the difference in balancing the choir compared to hearing the same tones on the piano.
+It is helpful to explain the difference in balancing the choir compared to hearing the same tones on the piano.
 One is constant and fixed (piano) while the other is fluid and flexible (choir).

-It always amazed me how young choir members understood these concepts when I pointed them out.
+It is amazing how young choir members understand these concepts straight away.
 The challenge of course is to have them follow through and do something about it.
 Sometimes recording the group is the best way for them to understand how they are projecting their voices and where the balancing needs attention.

 These concepts may seem a bit advanced, but at some level, students do understand them.
 With consistent practice, they will develop into much more sensitive listeners and performers.